alxli/algorithm-anthology/README.md

 * Implementations must be efficient.
 The code cannot simply demonstrate an idea, it should also have the correct running time and a reasonably low constant overhead.
 This is sometimes challenging if concision is to be preserved.
 However, contest problem setters will often be understanding and set time limits liberally.
 If an implementation from here does not pass in time, chances are you are choosing the wrong algorithm.

 * Implementations must be concise.
 During timed contests, code chunks are often moved around the file.
 To minimize the amount of scrolling, code design and formatting conventions should ensure as much code fits on the screen as possible (while not excessively sacrificing readability).
-It’s a given that each algorithm should be placed within singleton files.
-Nearly all contest environments demand submissions to be contained within a single file.
+It is a given that each algorithm should be placed within singleton files, since nearly all contest environments demand submissions to be contained within a single file.

 A good trade-off between clarity, genericness, portability, efficiency, and concision is what comprises the ultimate goal of adaptability.